Hosted by: Constellation®, Iowa Healthcare Collaborative + Society to Improve Diagnosis in Medicine

 KEYNOTE: THE POWER OF PARTNERSHIP: HOW PATIENTS CAN – AND DO – PARTNER TO IMPROVE DIAGNOSIS IN MEDICINE

-Suzanne Schrandt, Senior Engagement Advisor, Society to Improve Diagnosis in Medicine, Evanston, IL
+Suzanne Schrandt, Senior Engagement Advisor, Society to Improve Diagnosis in Medicine

-This session will describe current practices in patient engagement to improve diagnosis in medicine.
-Patients, particularly those who have been affected by a diagnostic error, have a critical role to play in eliminating diagnostic error through research, policy, patient education and quality improvement.
-Drawing from their lived experience, patient partners can provide insights that no one else in the healthcare ecosystem can.
-Appropriately involving and facilitating the involvement of patient partners can yield important gains in this critical work.
+This session described current practices in patient engagement to improve diagnosis in medicine.
+Patients, particularly those who have been affected by a diagnostic error, play a critical role in eliminating diagnostic error through research, policy, patient education and quality improvement.
+Patients can provide first-hand insights from their experience that no one else in the health care ecosystem can.
+Appropriately facilitating the involvement of patient partners can yield important gains in this critical work.

 CANDOR: NORMALIZING COMPASSIONATE HONESTY AFTER UNEXPECTED HARM

-Timothy McDonald, MD, JD, Chief Patient Safety and Risk Officer, RLDatix, Chicago, IL Professor of Law, Loyola University and Bruce Lambert, PhD, Professor, Department of Communication Studies, Director, Center for Communication and Health, Northwestern University, Evanston, IL
+Timothy McDonald, MD, JD, Chief Patient Safety and Risk Officer, RLDatix, Professor of Law, Loyola University and Bruce Lambert, PhD, Professor, Department of Communication Studies, Director, Center for Communication and Health, Northwestern University

-Candor is a powerful tool that works to maintain open and honest communication with patients and families after an unintended harm event occurs.
-During this highly experiential session, attendees will learn about the evolution of approaches to the response to patient harm.
-Empathic and honest communication including the disclosure of mistakes or errors if they have occurred will be discussed.
-Attendees will also gain a clearer understanding of issues surrounding the emotional angst for members of the care team.
+Candor is a powerful tool that works to maintain open and honest communication with patients and families after a harm event occurs.
+During this highly experiential session, attendees learned about the evolution of the health care industry’s response to patient harm and discussed empathetic and honest communication, including the disclosure of mistakes or errors.
+Attendees also gained a clearer understanding of the issues surrounding the emotional angst for members of the care team.

 PANEL DISCUSSION: EVOLUTION OF APPROACHES TO PATIENT HARM HEAL/CANDOR

-Moderator: Tom Evans, MD, FAAFP, President and CEO, Iowa Healthcare Collaborative, Des Moines, IA
+Moderator: Tom Evans, MD, FAAFP, President and CEO, Iowa Healthcare Collaborative

-Panelists: Timothy McDonald, MD, JD, Chief Patient Safety and Risk Officer, RLDatix, Chicago, IL, Professor of Law, Loyola University, Chicago, IL; Bruce Lambert, PhD, Professor, Department of Communication Studies, Director, Center for Communication and Health, Northwestern University, Evanston, IL; Shelly Davis, JD, BSN, Director of Early Intervention, Constellation, Minneapolis, MN and Laurie Drill-Mellum, MD, MPH, Chief Medical Officer, Constellation, Minneapolis, MN
+Panelists: Timothy McDonald, MD, JD, Chief Patient Safety and Risk Officer, RLDatix, Professor of Law, Loyola University; Bruce Lambert, PhD, Professor, Department of Communication Studies, Director, Center for Communication and Health, Northwestern University; Shelly Davis, JD, BSN, Director of Early Intervention, Constellation and Laurie Drill-Mellum, MD, MPH, Chief Medical Officer, Constellation

-This panel discussion will focus on the evolution of approaches to the response to patient harm.
-Honest communication including the disclosure of mistakes or errors if they have occurred and the support that clinicians and patients need after a diagnostic error leads to a harm event will be discussed.
-Panel members will bring patient and clinician perspectives after a diagnostic error leads to a harm event.
-They will also share what brought them to the work on CRP programs and consider ways to move forward after a harm event.
+This panel discussion focused on the evolution of approaches for responding to patient harm.
+During the panel, speakers discussed honest communication, including the disclosure of mistakes or errors, and the support that clinicians and patients need after a diagnostic error or harm event occurs.
+Panelists also shared what brought them to the work on Communication and Resolution Programs (CRPs).

 KEYNOTE: FROM PRINCIPLE TO PRACTICE: HOW COMMUNICATION, PATIENT ENGAGEMENT, AND LEARNING CAN PREVENT AND RESPOND TO DIAGNOSTIC ERRORS

-Thomas H. Gallagher, MD, Professor, Department of Medicine, Professor, Department of Bioethics and Humanities, University of Washington, Seattle, W
+Thomas H. Gallagher, MD, Professor, Department of Medicine, Professor, Department of Bioethics and Humanities, University of Washington

 Experts on improving diagnosis in medicine have long recognized the important role that effective communication, patient engagement and learning can play in preventing diagnostic errors.
-Communication and Resolution Programs (CRP) are similarly emphasizing how transparent communication, collaboration with patients and families and accountable learning are critical to responding when care has gone awry.
+CRPs emphasize how transparent communication, collaboration with patients and families, and accountable learning are critical to responding when care has gone awry.
 Bringing the Improving Diagnosis and CRP communities together could enhance the effectiveness of both streams of work.
-Yet both fields also suffer from the challenges of turning these principles into highly reliable practices.
-This presentation will review how the integration of concepts around improving diagnosis, high reliability and CRP can substantially accelerate the progress of these critical and related areas.
+Yet, both fields also suffer from the challenges of turning these principles into reliable practices.
+This presentation reviewed how the integration of concepts around improving diagnosis, coupled with high reliability and CRPs, could substantially accelerate the progress of these critical and related areas.

 FOLLOW-UP SYSTEM FAILURES: STOP DROPPING THE BALL

-Laurie C. Drill-Mellum, MD, MPH, Chief Medical Officer, Constellation, Minneapolis, MN; Missy Lindow, Director of Clinic Operations and Access, Lakewood Health System, Staples, MN; Mary Theurer, Lakewood Health System Board, Staples, MN and Andrew Olson, MD, Associate Professor, University of Minnesota Medical School
+Laurie C. Drill-Mellum, MD, MPH, Chief Medical Officer, Constellation; Missy Lindow, Director of Clinic Operations and Access, Lakewood Health System; Mary Theurer, Lakewood Health System Board and Andrew Olson, MD, Associate Professor, University of Minnesota Medical School

 Follow-up system failures contribute to over half of Constellation’s outpatient diagnostic error malpractice claims.
-Even when appropriate clinical steps are taken to lead to a correct diagnosis, diagnostic errors due to failures in follow-up and care coordination still persist.
-This session will provide an overview of Constellation’s malpractice claim data and how Lakewood Health System used co-design to create a new process with community members and patients to minimize the possibility of test result follow-up system failures upon discharge from the emergency department.
+Even when appropriate clinical steps are taken to lead to a correct diagnosis, diagnostic errors due to failures in follow-up and care coordination persist.
+This session provided an overview of Constellation’s malpractice claim data and illustrated how, with the support of the Minnesota Alliance for Patient Safety (MAPS), Lakewood Health System used co-design to create a new process—with community members and patients—to minimize the possibility of test result follow-up system failures upon discharge from the Emergency Department.

 TAKING ACTION TO CLOSE THE LOOP ON DIAGNOSTIC ERROR: A CONSTELLATION AND SIDM COLLABORATIVE